fbpx

 The Kimba bunker site has been built at the Eyre Premium Hay premises east of Kimba.

 Grain intake is via high-capacity drive-over hopper stackers and existing IT systems are in place to ensure seamless receival data capture.
-T-Ports will utilise the site’s existing weighbridge and partial roadways.
+The site is complemented by 1 weigh bridge and 1 sampling office.

 Transhipment vessel